 Seeing a yellow “Caution, Wet Floor” sign is common in most places of business.
 As a person passing by, you know to walk carefully through the area and perhaps give the sign a wide berth.
 But what happens when those in charge of the premises don’t put up a sign?
 You could easily suffer from a slip and fall accident.
 These sudden accidents only take seconds to transpire, but can potentially have long-term consequences.
 In these situations, you may seek legal action to get compensation for your injuries.
-Schweickert Ganassin Krzak Rundio, LLP has experienced Morris slip and fall lawyers who may be able to help you with your claim.
+Schweickert Ganassin Krzak Rundio, LLP has an experienced Morris slip and fall lawyer who may be able to help you with your claim.

-Our lawyers work diligently to protect the rights of the people in Illinois.
+Our attorneys work diligently to protect the rights of the people in Illinois.
 We have successfully represented slip and fall accident victims.
 While experiencing a slip and fall accident can be traumatic, we’ll do everything we can to help you get compensation so you can focus on recovering.

 Slip and fall accidents fall under an area of personal injury law called premises liability.
 Those in charge of the property have a duty to take measures to keep their premises safe for others.
 Let’s look into how negligence can cause slip and fall accidents.

 How Do Slip and Fall Accidents Happen?

 There are a number of reasons why a slip and fall accident happens.
 Most of the accidents happen because the person in charge isn’t taking measures to keep the premises safe.
 Some safety hazards include:

 - Loose mats and worn rugs